 - Brush too quickly: Most people have between 24 to 28 teeth in erupted in their mouth.
 Each tooth has at least three surfaces exposed to be brushed (cheek side, biting side, tongue side), and each surface needs to be brushed at least 6 times.
 That is between 72 to 84 surfaces, and up to 500 strokes each time you brush your teeth!
 That is why the Canadian Dental Association recommends spending at least 2 minutes each time you brush your teeth!

 - Not brushing your teeth at 45 angle: Angle your toothbrush this way allows you to get the brush bristles in between tooth surfaces, braces, and underneath the gum.
-Your braces have a lot of tiny crevices to accumulate plaque, so remember to brush thoroughly to get your teeth as clean as possible
+Your braces in Surrey have a lot of tiny crevices to accumulate plaque, so remember to brush thoroughly to get your teeth as clean as possible

 - Not brushing the inside portion of your teeth: Just because they can’t be seen by others, doesn’t mean plaque doesn’t live there